-Maria "Mattie" (Crosby) Bowman was born on July 10, 1894 near Mt.
-Pleasant, Westmoreland County, PA, the daughter of Lewis and Marietta (Minerd) Crosby.
+Maria "Mattie" (Crosby) Bowman was born on July 10, 1894 near Mount Pleasant, Westmoreland County, PA, the daughter of Lewis and Marietta (Minerd) Crosby.

-When Mattie was age 16, and her mother was sickly, she took a job "in town," presumably Mt.
-Pleasant, to help provide necessary income for the family.
+When Mattie was age 16, and her mother was sickly, she took a job "in town," presumably Mount Pleasant, to help provide necessary income for the family.